Kevin Smith: Health

 Smith never smoked until his debut film, Clerks, in which he used the cigarettes as a prop, but did not inhale.
 He quit smoking cigarettes in 2008, when he took up smoking cannabis after working with Seth Rogen on Zack and Miri Make a Porno.

 Smith has had a history of yo-yo dieting.
 He lost 50 lb upon meeting his wife.
 During production of Clerks II in 2005, he went from 319 lb to 269 lb.
 After watching Fed Up, he eliminated sugar from his diet and took up juice fasts in 2014, lowering his weight from 330 lb to 240 lb.

 On February 25, 2018, after performing a stand-up comedy show at the Alex Theatre in Glendale, California, Smith suffered a severe heart attack caused by a total blockage of the left anterior descending artery.
 An ambulance rushed him to the nearby Glendale Adventist Medical Center for emergency surgery, from which he recovered.
 Following the episode, his doctor told him he needed to lose another 50 lb.
 He adopted a vegan diet, also joining Weight Watchers and becoming a paid spokesperson for the brand.

-On the fifth anniversary of his heart attack, Smith confirmed that he had quit using marijuana in early 2023 and had experienced a mental health crisis earlier in the year that led him to reassess his livelihood and identify as co-dependent.